vexy/Fridge/README.md

 And yeah... good old **closures**.
 You can even say goodbye to closures and CoreData if you want!

 ### Persistant storage
 `Fridge` is built on Foundation principles and uses `BSON` as internal storage mechanism.
-It is **lightweight**, with extremely narrow interface, covered with small - Foundation based - `Error` type system.
+All you have to do is to conform your struct to `Encodable` and you're ready to go, Fridge will take care of the rest.
 Checkout internal documentation for more information.

 ### _"Talking is cheap.
 Show me the code."_ - Linus Torvalds